 The goals of the partial hospitalization include:

-- learning to maintain adequate caloric intake and and honing skills in menu planning and meal preparation
+- learning to maintain appropriate caloric intake and and honing skills in menu planning and meal preparation

-- developing new communication skills in a supportive environment that promotes change
+- developing new communication and coping skills in a supportive environment that promotes change

 PHP Myths and Misconceptions

 The term "partial hospitalization" is misleading, since Mirasol's PHP is neither "partial" nor does it involve hospitalization.
 Instead, you'll be living at home or in a comfortable residence with other Mirasol clients!
-See photos of Mirasols' new PHP residence and learn more about the program at PHP Myths and Misconceptions.
+See photos of Mirasols' PHP residences and learn more about the program at PHP Myths and Misconceptions.